israelg99/karma/README.md

 Nothing special here, just a hackaton.

 ### How to play?
-Just spray and pray to RNGESUS.
+Spray and pray to RNGESUS.